 - The design of the robot is undertaken by a specialization in mechanical engineering.

 - Electrical engineering forms the basis of understanding what drives the robots.
 That is what powers the motors and how to supply electricity and energy that allow the various parts of the robot to function.

 - Computer Programming tells the robot what to do.
 It is one thing to have a sound body and mobility.

 There are other important aspects as well, such as neuroscience, cognitive science, psychology, sociology etc. The key ones are the ones mentioned above.

 Robots are now used for different purposes – industrial manufacturing, domestic, scientific research, and commercial purposes.
 Today, the applications of robotics can be found in nuclear science, ocean-exploration, space-exploration, mining, medicine (low-invasive robot-assisted surgeries, high-throughput research & diagnostics), agriculture, manufacturing industry, military warfare, hazardous situations like defusing bombs, finding survivors in unstable ruins, deep-sea vessels or shipwrecks etc., and even in the household.

 For the last two decades, the performance of robots has improved.
 Earlier this year, Robots performed one of the hardest human tasks – assembling Ikea furniture.
 The big corporate companies are interested in buying both new & old companies that are manufacturing robots & drones.
 Many developed and developing nations are investing heavily in robotics research.
+With the assistance of someone like the LX Electronics design house, this can make all the difference when it comes to implementing technology into your organisation and various industries.
 A recent study even showed that children are more easily influenced by robots than adults.